2

 “Yes.”

 “My mother was called Nora Intercontinental and my father Adon Runplotter.
 Both have already passed away.
-I’m a decompa that failed her engagement to a certain clan today.
-This isn’t the first time, but the fifth.
-Do you understand what that means…?”
+I’m a decompa who failed her engagement with a certain clan today.
+Not for the first time, but the fifth.
+Do you understand what that means...?”

-“I wouldn’t say that I understand, but I just found out.
+“I wouldn’t say that I understand, but I just found that out.
 I’m completely fine with it.”

 Should she return the grasp of small hand holding hers?
-Should she let go of it?— Before Terra could decide her aunt Mora, who had been quiet up until then, suddenly sprung up.
+Should she let go?
+Before Terra could decide, her aunt Mora, who had remained quiet to that point, suddenly sprang up.

 “Stooop right now!
-Why are you talking as if you’re getting engaged, Terra?!
-The one who you should marry is a twister, a man!”
+Why are youuu talking like you’re getting engaged, Terra?!
+The one whooo you should marry is a twissker!
+A man!”

 “Yeah, she should just jump over to another clan, right?”
 Diode retorted with a faint smile.
 Pressing the back of her left hand, she brought out her minicell, the time glowing on its display.
 It was exactly 00:00.